 - Limit your time outdoors – especially if you’ve forgotten eye protection and it is sunny or bright outside.

 Additionally, getting laser vision correction ahead of the winter season can be a great idea to improve your enjoyment of the winter activities that you love, as it would mean no rain or fog on your glasses – just clear vision so you can focus on your favorite winter sport.
+Learn about our address and contact details for the following locations:

 If you plan to spend time outdoors this winter, plan ahead to help avoid eye problems.
 They may not be bothering you now, but protecting your eyes from the winter weather can help to avoid long-term issues.